The end of a relationship can feel surreal. At first we’re stunned that our partner is no longer our partner anymore.

 Relationship End Scenario 3: Out of the blue, it was over.

-This ending is always the hardest because you will get absolutely no closure whats so ever.
+This ending is always the hardest because you will get absolutely no closure.
 Probably anything that your ex has to say to you is a manipulation to allow them to feel better.
-The knew that they were being a snake in the grass.
+They knew that they were being a snake in the grass.
 Yes, they probably were setting up another life without you knowing.
+They don’t care.

 This ending will leave you completely stunned and madly searching for why.